Ironhunter95/Ironhunter95/README.md

 - 🌱 I’m currently learning web development 🌐
 - 👯 I’m looking to collaborate with other content creators
-- :electron: 2023 Goals: Develop applications using NextJS
+- :electron: 2023 Goals: Intergate Machine Learning into my Web Applications
-- ⚡ Fun fact: Most of my commits are on private repositories so that's why my publice repositories are empty!

 ### Connect with me: